Skip to main content

 What Is MCP?
 The Simple Explanation

-Think of MCP as the “universal translator” for AI tools and applications.
+MCP serves as a universal translator for AI tools and applications.

 Before MCP, if you wanted your AI assistant to: